 Serotonin is a neurotransmitter (a chemical messenger) that helps regulate mood, appetite, sleep, pain perception, and other bodily functions.
-It is also found in many areas of the brain, where it aids in the control of movement, memory, and learning.
+It also exists in many areas of the brain, aiding in the control of movement, memory, and learning.

 Serotonin is produced by the gut bacteria in the large intestine.
 This means that when we consume foods high in tryptophan, such as turkey, chicken, beef, fish, eggs, milk, cheese, yoghurt, nuts, seeds, beans, lentils, peas, broccoli, cauliflower, cabbage, Brussels sprouts, spinach, kale, tomatoes, avocados, bananas, apples, pears, peaches, plums, strawberries, cherries, mangoes, melons, watermelon, papaya, pineapple, kiwi fruit, oranges, lemons, limes, grapefruit, tangerines, figs, dates, raisins, prunes, apricots, and honeydew melon, it will help produce more serotonin.